 Does Kentucky have a franchise tax?
-Well, to start, Kentucky doesn't call it franchise tax.
+Well, to start, Kentucky doesn't call it a franchise tax.
 It’s called the Limited Liability Entity Tax (LLET).
 If your company has limited liability protection, like an LLC, S corporation, C corporation, limited partnership, or LLP, Kentucky expects you to pay this tax.
-Sole proprietorships and general partnerships don't pay because they don't shield owners from liability.
+Sole proprietorships and general partnerships are exempt because they don't shield owners from liability.

 LLET exists alongside Kentucky's corporate income tax, but they're separate.
 You calculate LLET first, then claim a credit for what you paid when figuring out any income tax bill.
 This design ensures every protected entity contributes something to public coffers, closing a loophole where businesses with clever deductions could zero out their income tax.